bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 This shows that, even on the subset of loci that HipSTR can genotype, its accuracy is roughly the same as GangSTR's and worse than ExpansionHunter's.

-We can also see how the accuracy varies for different read depths, showing only ExpansionHunter and GangSTR for clarity:
+Next, we can look at how accuracy varies for different sequencing coverage depths, showing only ExpansionHunter and GangSTR for clarity:

 <div align="center"><img src="https://user-images.githubusercontent.com/6240170/210285501-e10be5f6-847d-4c59-b88f-9009c02ce1a2.png" width=800></div>